KAL17002493/LApp/README.md

-Make look nicer for practice puposes if nothing else
+make look nicer for practice purposes if nothing else